 Gregory: That shows thee a weak slave, for the weakest goes to the wall.

 Sampson: 'Tis true, and therefore women being the weaker vessels are ever thrust to the wall: therefore I will push Montague's men from the wall, and thrust his maids to the wall.

 Quite possibly the ultimate proof of the truth of this law: Shakespeare has an example of a Sock Puppet

 in Julius Caesar

 .
 Yes, a character uses a made-up persona

 in a play set in ancient Rome and written in Elizabethan England.
 It's also used as an early example of Astroturfing

-For virtually all other professions, an appropriate substitution would be 'Da Vinci did it first'.
+For virtually all other professions, an appropriate substitution would be 'Leonardo da Vinci did it first'.
 Seriously, look the guy up.
 He did just about everything you can do except being an accomplished author or famous rock star, and that was just because getting a decent scribe to take down his lengthy fictional masterpieces for him would have been quite expensive in 15th-Century Italy.